8 Beauty And Health Benefits Of Lavender Essential Oil

 Drink lavender tea following a meal to reduce acid reflux and relieve indigestion.
 Or you can try using some therapeutic-grade lavender oil that is safe to ingest.
 Use a drop on the back of your tongue to improve digestion and soothe your stomach.

-A Korean study was done that involved patients who suffered from terminal cancer.
+A Korean study was done that involved patients who have terminal cancer.
 The patients were given hand massages using a lavender oil mixture, and it was found that it had a positive effect on the patients' depression and pain.
-There was another study involving postpartum women that showed lavender oil was able to bring down depression and anxiety levels without causing any adverse side effects.
+There was another study involving postpartum women that showed this oil was able to bring down depression and anxiety levels without causing any adverse side effects.

 Being bloated can be agonizing.
 Bloating can be caused by harmful bacteria overgrowth within the body.
 There are polyphenols contained in lavender that help to reduce bad bacteria inside of your blood, which helps to eliminate bloating.